Log a job

-Tapi guides you through the process of lodging a maintenance request step by step.
+Tapi guides you through lodging a maintenance request step by step.
 It is the fastest way to get a job in front of the right trade.

 More than a chatbot

 Tapi is not automated chat only.
-There are real customer service people available on backup if you need to speak with someone or your situation is complex.
+Real customer service staff are available as backup if your situation is complex or you need to speak with someone directly.

 Guided, not guesswork